mardejour/software-design-lab/templates/journal.md

 03/31 JS Practice

-This Sunday, I wanted to work with Java Script (or ECMAScript?).
+This Sunday I wanted to work with Java Script (or ECMAScript?).
 While it wasn't covered in our lab, it bears many similarities to other PLs.
 For my practice today I will be referring to Fullstack Academy's practice sets, but will be adding my own definitions and names to arguments.

 #1 Define a function 'Aquafina' that accepts an optional string argument called 'quality'.
 'Aquafina' should return quality attributes if 'quality' is present.

 const 'Aquafina' = 'quality' => {
-   if(typeof quality === 'string' && name.length > 0) {
+   if(typeof quality === 'string' && quality.length > 0) {
-     return 'Pure water' + 'quality taste' + '!';
+     return 'Pure water'  + '!';
     }

     return (" ");